JJ/granada-off/text/fruits_and_vegetables.md

 the parsley, or by friends that reap their trees and do not know what to do with so many of them.
-Sometimes you find lemons opened up and laced with cloves, a combination that is supposed to reject mosquitoes adn other insects.
-Anyway, walk around the Albayzín or El Barranco del Abogado and you might gather enough lemons for your very own localy sourced lemonade.
+Sometimes you find lemons opened up and laced with cloves, a combination that is supposed to reject mosquitoes and other insects.
+Anyway, walk around the Albayzín or El Barranco del Abogado and you might gather enough lemons for your very own locally sourced lemonade.